CALL

 Swelling after rhinoplasty is a normal part of the healing process and typically peaks within 2-3 days following surgery

-The swelling can vary depending on factors such as the surgical technique or the extent of the procedure
+The degree of swelling experienced can vary depending on factors such as the surgical technique, and the extent of the procedure.

 The healing process after rhinoplasty can be divided into several stages, with swelling typically decreasing over time.
 Here is a general timeline of the rhinoplasty recovery process:

-• Week 1: Significant swelling, tenderness, difficulty breathing through the nose, splint and nasal dressings, bruising around the eyes, cheeks, and lips, puffiness at the nasal tip, uneven swelling, and asymmetry.
+• Week 1: Significant swelling, tenderness, difficulty breathing through the nose, splints, and nasal dressings; bruising around the eyes, cheeks, and lips; puffiness at the nasal tip; uneven swelling; and asymmetry.

 • Week 3-4: Dramatic reduction in swelling, visible signs of surgery mostly gone, new nose more defined, clearance for moderate exercise, possible persistent swelling for revision rhinoplasty or thick skin patients.